Greater Sudbury: Religion

-According to the 2021 Census Profile, the residents of Greater Sudbury are predominantly Christian.
+According to the 2021 census profile, the residents of Greater Sudbury are predominantly Christian.
 Around 64% (down from 81% in 2011) of the population belongs to Christian denominations with Catholics composing the largest single group (47%, down from 59% in 2011).
 Those with no religious affiliation accounted for 33% (up from 18% in 2011) of the population.
 Other religions such as Islam, Judaism, and Hinduism constitute around 3% of the population in total, up from 1% in 2011.

 Language

-Sudbury is a bilingual city with a large francophone population, with 40% of Sudburians able to speak French.
-Some 80.1% of the population speak mostly English at home, followed by French at 16.3%, which is significantly higher than the Ontario average of 2.4%.
+Sudbury is a bilingual city with a large francophone population, with 37.5% of Sudburians able to speak French and 22.6% having French as mother tongue.
+83.8% of the population use English as the language spoken most often at home, followed by French at 10.6%, which is significantly higher than the Ontario average of 1.8%.